 5. Okay you made an attempt to talk and you did—only to find out you are talking to no one as they become too engrossed on the smart(er) phone.

 6. Have you tried to tame her endless, nonsense, one-way talk with your effort of sharing your thoughts but the person remains skillfully not listening and inattentive (because the highlight of the conversation is not about her anymore)?
 You just want to splash that cold water on her face to disrupt the eternal self-obsessed bearing.

-The list can go on and on, but maybe two or three of these actions are already enough plead to stop.
-No one has the right to hurt us, to makes us feel unhappy and unworthy.
+The list can go on and on, but maybe two or three of these actions are already enough sign to stop.
+No one has the right to hurt us, to make us feel unhappy and unworthy.
 Know what you deserve and appreciate your own value so no one else but yourself can dictate it for you.